JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 the `Expr` "bob #flattered alice", if it is present.

-I have tried to render the /hash keyword unnecessary.
-I may have entirely eliminated the need for it, but if you find something's not parsing that ought to, it might help.
+I have tried to render the `/hash` keyword unnecessary, but if you find something's not parsing that ought to, it might help.